5 most shocking moments in Netflix’s Mr McMahon

 Rita Chatterton accused Vince McMahon of raping her

-McMahon and his wife ended up suing Rita for the allegations, although this lawsuit was later dropped.
+McMahon and his wife ended up suing Chatterton for the allegations, although this lawsuit was later dropped.
 When questioned about this in Mr. McMahon, he says, “It was consensual, and actually, had it been a rape, the statute of limitations had run out.”

 “His girlfriend hit her head and died,” says Meltzer.
 “The forensic pathologist who investigated thought it was homicide, but, at the time, no charges were ever filed.